 If either us is in a bad mood or has had a bad day, we can hopefully lighten each other’s spirits during those times -- by being helpful, supportive, and respecting each other’s needed space.

 Open communication is key.
 We can discuss more when we meet and talk about any of this.
 If you are looking for a living situation to reduce expenses, simplify your life a bit, and have decided it’s time to try not living alone -- as I am -- please contact me.
 Hopefully, we can lessen our financial burden and share the home cooperatively to help each other.

 Some important considerations are listed in the description.
 Please don't hesitate to ask me if you have questions or concerns.

 I’m 58 years young.
 I am a lifelong resident of downtown Orlando and have lived in this house for half of those years.
 I raised my twin sons here, primarily as a single parent.
 I am trustworthy, considerate, respectful, positive, and health-conscious.
 I want my home to be a cooperative, helpful, welcoming environment.
-I simply have more space than I need right now and I would like to reduce expenses.
-I cherish my alone/quiet time and I'll be very respectful of yours, but I would also enjoy company sometimes -- to share coffee, meals, a glass of vino at the end of the day.
-It would be fun to plan social gatherings at the house — such as dinner parties — for your friends and mine.
+I cherish my alone/quiet time and I'll be very respectful of yours, but I also enjoy the company of sharing a home.
 I currently work in the downtown area as an administrative assistant.
-Love the beach, photography, walking, reading, cooking (primarily vegan and vegetarian), garage sales, farmer's markets, and just spending time with good friends.
-I'll be in the kitchen first thing every morning to make coffee.
-Prefer being outdoors to watching television (it is seldom on here).
+Love the beach, photography, walking, reading, healthy cooking, garage sales, farmer's markets, and just spending time with good friends.